puppyone-ai/Puppys/docs/src/index.md

 This small step will make LLMs, or more generally, AIs, indispensable parts of human production and eventually change the way people work.

 ## Elements of an Intelligent Agent
+According to OpenAI, the ability of artificial intelligence can be ranked into five levels:
+1. Chatbots
+2. Reasoners
+3. Agents
+4. Innovators
+5. Organizers

+In 2024, state-of-the-art LLMs like GPT-4o are somewhere between level 2 and level 3.
+While LLMs have been successful at chatting, searching, and consulting, they still lack the ability to help people do tasks or jobs directly.

 What is the most basic difference between an LLM and an agent?
 Our answer to this question is:

 - An LLM predicts the next token.